 Child care can take up a large portion of your family budget, especially if you are also juggling education expenses or are working less so you can attend classes.
-As part of your mobile military life, it's possible that you won't have any immediate family living near where your family is stationed to assist with
+As part of your mobile military life, it's possible that you won't have any immediate family living nearby to assist with child care.
+Child care swaps can be a safe alternative to traditional child care and can save you a small fortune.

-These arrangements are especially important in the military family when the service member may be away from home for extended periods, and the spouse must act as the single parent in the family.
-Finding time to do even the simplest activities can be a challenge and taking on a part-time job or going to school may be easier with a
+These arrangements are especially important in the military family when the service member may be away from home for extended periods, and the spouse must act as a solo parent in the family.
+Finding time to do even the simplest activities can be a challenge and taking on a part-time job or going to school may be easier with a child care swap in place.
+Some common reasons you may want to set up a child care swap include the following:

 - Work (mostly part-time)